“In the Forest of Dean by the gorgeous Wye Valley, this boutique farmhouse hotel combines divine dinners, smart bedrooms and faultless service”

 Gorgeously refurbed bathrooms boast deluge showers and/or claw-footed tubs on pretty tiled floors or under-heated slates, plus fluffy robes and Bramley products to reinvigorate.
 Other thoughtful extras include hypoallergenic pillows, homemade shortbread and, for our son, complimentary binoculars with bird book.

-We stayed in the Family Room (20), which has a cosy but windowless bunk-bedded den attached to the double bedroom; they share a compact shower room and free-standing bathtub (more family options).
+We stayed in the Hen Family Room, which has a cosy but windowless bunk-bedded den attached to the double bedroom; they share a compact shower room and free-standing bathtub.

 For couples, we loved The Loft, a spacious suite under a tall timber A-frame, with its own sitting area and a choice of clawfoot tub or walk-through wetroom.
 Reached by steep, wonky steps in the farmhouse, room 2 (Cockerel category) is another romantic option, with a handsome four-poster bed and deep-set windows.